justeattakeaway/pie/packages/tools/pie-icons-webc/README.md

 # pie-icons-webc

-Shared PIE Icon Components built using (Lit Web Components)[https://lit.dev/docs/].
+Shared PIE Icon Components built using [Lit Web Components](https://lit.dev/docs/).

 This package provides the PIE iconset as importable Web Components, to ensure icons are used to PIE guidelines for sizing.